-The fourth concert of the 154th season of the Michigan City Municipal Band (MCMB) will begin its 153rd season on Thursday, June 10, 7:30p, at the Guy F. Foreman Bicentennial Amphitheater in Washington Park.
+The fourth concert of the 154th season of the Michigan City Municipal Band (MCMB) will be held Thursday, June 30, 7:30p, at the Guy F. Foreman Bicentennial Amphitheater in Washington Park.
 The concert will celebrate Independence Day.

 March: The National Game by John Philip Sousa

 Someone to Watch Over Me by George Gershwin – Anne Marie Bice, soprano

 Moon River by Henry Mancini and Johnny Mercer – Anne Marie Bice, soprano

 American Riversongs by Pierre LaPlante – Charles Steck, conductor

 On a Hymnsong of Lowell Mason by David Holsinger – Charles Steck, conductor

 A Time to Dance by Julie Giroux

 A Prayer for Peace by John Williams

 A Patriotic Festival by Mark Williams – Anne Marie Bice, song leader